-President Joe Biden steps off of Air Force One at the Boise Airport on Monday morning.
+In this file photo, President Joe Biden steps off of Air Force One at the Boise Airport in September 2021.
 Biden visited the National Interagency Fire Center to learn more about wildfires in the West.
 (Jim Max/For the Idaho Capital Sun)

 During his first presidential visit to Idaho, President Joe Biden on Monday said the drastic consequences of climate change have created a need for additional investments in disaster relief and support for wildland firefighters and programs.

 “We can’t continue to try to ignore reality,” Biden said during a meeting at the National Interagency Fire Center in Boise that was partially streamed online.

 “The reality is we have a global warming problem, a serious global warming problem and it’s consequential and what’s going to happen is things aren’t going to go back to where they were,” Biden added.
 “It’s not like you could go back to what it was before.
 It’s not going to get any better than it is today.
 It only can get worse, not better.
 It’s not like we’re not going to have more problems.
 But we can do this, in my view.”

 Biden met with Gov. Brad Little and federal and state fire agency officials at the National Interagency Fire Center, which is located adjacent to the Boise Airport.

 “I’m here to hear what is on your mind and what more that I should be doing, my administration should be doing, to try to help,” Biden said during the meeting with fire officials.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

 The White House streamed about 30 minutes of live video footage during Biden’s visit at the fire center, including remarks from Biden and Little.